Brand sprint agency. How a two-week sprint actually ships in 2026.

 It starts before the kickoff

 Most agencies begin with a workshop.
 We begin with a questionnaire.
-Before anyone gets on a call, your founding team fills out an async discovery document that covers positioning, audience, competitive landscape, visual preferences, and brand ambitions.
+Before anyone gets on a call, your founding team fills out an async discovery document that covers positioning, audience, competitive set, visual preferences, and brand ambitions.

 This isn't a formality.
-It's a 30-question deep dive that forces clarity before a single minute of meeting time is spent.
+It's a 30-question questionnaire that forces clarity before a single minute of meeting time is spent.
 We ask things like "describe three brands you admire and why," "what's the one thing your competitor does better than you visually," and "if your brand had a personality at a dinner party, who would it be and what would they talk about."
 Strange questions, but they surface things that two-hour workshops never reach.

 The reason we do this async is simple.
 Founders give better answers when they have time to think.
 In a live workshop, the loudest voice wins and the nuance gets lost.
 When each co-founder fills this out independently, we get the real picture - including the disagreements, which are the most valuable part.
 If the CEO thinks the brand should feel premium and the CTO thinks it should feel developer-friendly, that's a strategic tension we need to resolve in week one, not discover in week two.